sohana30/c569b9b7/README.md

 - A button to archive all calls in the activity feed
 - A button to unarchive all calls in the archived calls tab

-Show us what you can do in 48 hours.
-You will be assessed on the following parameters:
-- Focus on design sense (Pay attention to the UI/UX and transitions)
-- React Best Practices
-- Code Readability and Maintainability

 ## Installation